 Today’s major medical applications:

 Osteoarthritis: numerous clinical investigations have demonstrated the efficacy and safety of HA in the treatment of osteoarthritis of the knee and other large joints.

 Ophthalmology: a field in which the purely physico-chemical properties of high-molecular-weight HA play a predominant role is ocular microsurgery.
 Specifically, it is extremely useful in anterior or posterior segment eye surgery: cataract extraction, with or without intraocular lens implantation, keratoplasty, trabeculectomy, and vitreous-retinal surgery.

 Wound repair: many of the biological processes mediated by HA are central to the wound healing process.
 Following injury, wound healing relies on a series of tightly-regulated sequential events, e.g. inflammation, formation of granulation tissue, re-epithelialisation, and remodelling.
 HA is likely to have a multifaceted role in the mediation of these cellular

 and matrix events.

-Oral care: Ricerfarma is proud to be the first company ever to have thought of applying HA to the field of dentistry.
+Oral care: Ricerfarma is proud to be the first company ever to have thought of applying a High Molecular Weight Hyaluronic Acid to the field of dentistry.

 We hold the utility patent for a specific hyaluronic acid.
 This acid is particularly suitable to re-form the gingival tissues, to reduce oedema, and therefore regulate the return of the gum to the normal physiological state.